 - Notice to council and consent authority of replacement PCA where agreement is reached between all parties (notice not needed if council and the consent authority have already agreed)

 - Apply for a conflict of interest exemption

 - Notice to voluntarily suspend accreditation for a period up to the date your accreditation is due for renewal

 - Certificate of compliance for a swimming pool: template available to users of the Swimming Pool Register - contact the Office of Local Government.

-The Department of Planning and Environment publishes resources to help certifiers assess complying development applications, including template letters for neighbour notification.
+The Department of Planning, Industry and Environment publishes resources to help certifiers assess complying development applications, including template letters for neighbour notification.